txemasv/api-worker/README.md

 + Continuously checks for and processes messages from an SQS queue.
 + This function might be executed in background in a differend deployment.

+# webhook
++ Endpoint that handles the final result of the operation.
++ The action started in the producer and was processed by the consumer.
++ At this stage the consumer has completed the job and notifies the final result to this webhook.

 # environment
 + AWS_ACCESS_KEY_ID="xxx"
 + AWS_SECRET_ACCESS_KEY="xxx"